Quadgrow Planter

-The Quadgrow Planter comprises of four pots (or more) that sit on a reservoir of water and nutrients.
-This has the following benefits when compared to standard pots and grow bags.
+The Quadgrow Planter comprises of four pots that sit on a reservoir of water and nutrients.
+This has many benefits when compared to ordinary pots and grow bags.

 • Keeps soil constantly moist – from smart reservoir below.